kymlu/eating-memories/src/pages/posts/rainbow-flaky-mooncake.md

 2. Shape the coloured oil dough into little logs and place them vertically in order on the water dough to fit half of the rectangle.
 3. Fold the uncovered water dough overtop the oil dough.
 Seal the edges tightly, avoiding bubbles.
 4. Cover with cling wrap and rest for 15 minutes.
 5. Roll out the dough with a rolling pin vertically to 25-30 cm long.
-Roll the dough up with your hands from left-right.
+Roll the dough up with your hands from left-right so that you can still see the gradient top to bottom.
 6. Roll out the dough with a rolling pin vertically to 60-70 cm long.
 Starting from the side with the colour you would like to see at the top, roll the dough up tightly with your hands.
 7. Cover with cling wrap and rest for 15 minutes.
 If the ambient temperature is warm, put it in the fridge in that time.